Hong Kong: Administrative divisions

-The territory is divided into 18 districts, each represented by a district council.
-These advise the government on local issues such as public facility provisioning, community programme maintenance, cultural promotion, and environmental policy.
-There are a total of 479 district council seats, 452 of which are directly elected.
-Rural committee chairmen, representing outlying villages and towns, fill the 27 non-elected seats.
+Hong Kong's administrative divisions are divided into three levels: Areas (區域), Districts (地區), and Sub-districts (分區).
+Hong Kong is administratively divided into three areas: Hong Kong Island, Kowloon, and the New Territories.
+They are further divided into 18 districts.
+The area of Hong Kong Island has four districts, the area of Kowloon has five districts, and the area of the New Territories has nine districts.
+Each district is represented by a district council.
+The district councils advise the government on local issues such as public facility provisioning, community programme maintenance, cultural promotion, and environmental policy.

+As of 2024, there are a total of 470 district council seats, 88 of which are directly elected.
+In May 2023, the government proposed reforms to the District Council electoral system which further cut the number of directly elected seats from 452 to 88, and total seats from 479 to 470.
+A requirement that district council candidates be vetted and approved by the District Council Eligibility Review Committee was also proposed.
+The Legislative Council approved the reforms in July 2023.

 Political reforms and sociopolitical issues

 Hong Kong is governed by a hybrid regime that is not fully representative of the population.
 Legislative Council members elected by functional constituencies composed of professional and special interest groups are accountable to these narrow corporate electorates and not the general public.
-This electoral arrangement has guaranteed a pro-establishment majority in the legislature since the transfer of sovereignty.
+This electoral arrangement has guaranteed a pro-Beijing camp majority in the legislature since the handover.
 Similarly, the chief executive is selected by establishment politicians and corporate members of the Election Committee rather than directly elected.
-Although universal suffrage for the chief executive and all Legislative Council elections are defined goals of Basic Law Articles 45 and 68, the legislature is only partially directly elected, and the executive continues to be nominated by an unrepresentative body.
-The government has been repeatedly petitioned to introduce direct elections for these positions.
+Despite universal suffrage being established as ultimate goals for the election of the chief executive and all members of the Legislative Council in Articles 45 and 68 of the basic law, the legislature is only partially directly elected, and the executive continues to be nominated by an unrepresentative body.
+The government has been repeatedly petitioned to introduce direct elections for these positions, but has not introduced these direct elections as of 2024.

 Ethnic minorities (except those of European ancestry) have marginal representation in government and often experience discrimination in housing, education, and employment.
 Employment vacancies and public service appointments frequently have language requirements which minority job seekers do not meet, and language education resources remain inadequate for Chinese learners.
-Foreign domestic helpers, predominantly women from the Philippines and Indonesia, have little protection under regional law.
+Foreign domestic helpers, mostly women from the Philippines and Indonesia, have little protection under regional law.
 Although they live and work in Hong Kong, these workers are not treated as ordinary residents and do not have the right of abode in the territory.
-Sex trafficking in Hong Kong is an issue.
-Local and foreign women and girls are often forced into prostitution in brothels, homes, and businesses in the city.
+Sex trafficking is also an issue, local, mainland Chinese, and foreign women have been trafficked for sex in brothels, homes, and businesses in the city.